 Improving Working Conditions

-In addition to a flextime work system, Chugai has introduced flexible work systems such as a discretionary work system for researchers.
-Chugai is also improving working conditions with various support systems and frameworks to balance work with major life events such as marriage, childbirth, childcare and nursing care.
-In 2013, nursing care seminars were held at each work site, attended by approximately 700 employees.
+In addition to a flextime work system, Chugai has introduced flexible work systems such as a discretionary work system for researchers, with the aim of improving working conditions to facilitate a better balance between work and major life events.

 - Long-term childcare leave (first 14 consecutive days are paid leave)